The Latest (Most Awesome) Auction Item Ideas

 - Become a named character in a novel, movie, or TV show.

 - Water balloon fight: balloons filled and stocked, and all clean-up provided.

-In a pinch?
+In a pinch for auction item ideas?
 Grab an Auction Booster package.